The Importance of the Jaw

 Problems with the temporomandibular joint not only cause pain, but can also be associated with things most people would not generally associate with the jaw.
 Sinus problems and even problems with the eyes such as twitching eyelids can be related to the TMJ.
 Clearwater residents who are experiencing any of these difficulties, including but not limited to pain or inability to move the jaw, should contact a quality dentist or dental office in their area.

 Naturally, the temporomandibular joint includes other bones, nerves, and muscles.
 The muscles of these joints are connected as a hinge, and they control this hinge movement and the rotation of the jaw.
 This movement, of course, allows for talking, yawning, chewing, etc. Muscles in the face control ‘mastication,’ or chewing.
 A muscle in the jaw that is key to chewing is called the ‘masseter,’ which actually derives its name from the Greek that means ‘to chew.’
-The masseter is an extremely powerful muscle which elevates the lower jaw.
+The masseter is an extremely powerful muscle that elevates the lower jaw.
 This muscle closes the jaw and spans from the temporal bone to the mandible.

 Another muscle of the jaw that is vital to mastication is the ‘temporalis.’
 This muscle aids the masseter in elevating the lower jaw.
 It is a large, fan-shaped muscle and is found in the side of the skull in front of and above the ear.
 The temporalis starts at the temporal bone, which is found at the side and base of the skull.
 The temporalis stretches all the way down beneath the cheekbone (or ‘zygomatic arch’).
 It attaches to the mandible and assists the masseter in closing and retracting the jaw.

-If you visit a quality dental office in Clearwater, you may be asked to clench and unclench your jaw while placing your fingers just above your ears in order to feel your temporalis muscle working.
+If you visit a quality dental office, you may be asked to clench and unclench your jaw while placing your fingers just above your ears in order to feel your temporalis muscle working.
 This can give you an idea of how hard these muscles work, as they are some of the busiest muscles in the human body.
 Overworked and overstressed muscles in this area of the face can often cause teeth grinding, also referred to as ‘bruxism.’
 In fact, it is estimated that more than 40 million Americans suffer from this distressing condition, and many do not even know it.
 If you often find yourself waking up in the morning with headaches and tired jaw muscles, chances are you are grinding your teeth through the night and don’t realize it.
 A top Clearwater dentist can diagnose and treat this and other conditions related to the muscles, bones, nerves, and joints of the jaw that work so hard in the human body to keep you healthy.

 Leave a comment